|178.03||DIVISION OF LABOR STANDARDS AND APPRENTICESHIP.|

 (2) the date of birth, and information as to the race and sex of the apprentice;

-(3) a statement of the trade, craft, or business which the apprentice is to be taught, and the time at which the apprenticeship will begin and end;
+(3) a statement of the trade, craft, occupation, or business which the apprentice is to be taught, and the time at which the apprenticeship will begin and end;

 (4) a statement showing the number of hours to be spent by the apprentice in work and the number of hours to be spent in concurrent, supplementary instruction in related subjects, which instruction shall be not less than 144 hours during each year of the apprenticeship term.
 The maximum number of hours of work per week not including time spent in related and supplemental instruction for any apprentice shall not exceed either the number prescribed by law or the customary regular number of hours per week for the employees of the company by which the apprentice is employed.
 An apprentice may be allowed to work overtime provided that the overtime work does not conflict with supplementary instruction course attendance.
 All time in excess of the number of hours of work per week as specified in the apprenticeship agreement shall be considered overtime.
-For overtime, the apprentice's rate of pay shall be increased by the same percentage as the journeyman's rate of pay for overtime is increased in the same industry or establishment;
+For overtime, the apprentice's rate of pay shall be increased by the same percentage as the journeyworker's rate of pay for overtime is increased in the same industry or establishment;

 (6) a statement of the graduated scale of wages to be paid the apprentice and whether the required school time shall be compensated;

-(7) a statement providing for a period of probation of not more than 500 hours of employment and instruction extending over not more than four months, during which time the apprentice agreement shall be terminated by the director upon written request of either party, and providing that after such probationary period the apprentice agreement may be terminated by the director by mutual agreement of all parties thereto, or terminated by the director for good and sufficient reason;
+(7) a statement providing for a period of probation of not more than 500 hours of employment and instruction extending over not more than four months, during which time the apprenticeship agreement shall be terminated by the director upon written request of either party, and providing that after such probationary period the apprenticeship agreement may be terminated by the director by mutual agreement of all parties thereto, or terminated by the director for good and sufficient reason;

-(8) a provision that controversies or differences concerning the terms of the apprentice agreement which cannot be resolved by the parties thereto, or which are not covered by a collective bargaining agreement, may be submitted to the director for determination as provided for in section 178.09;
+(8) a provision that controversies or differences concerning the terms of the apprenticeship agreement which cannot be resolved by the parties thereto, or which are not covered by a collective bargaining agreement, may be submitted to the director for determination as provided for in section 178.09;

 (10) such additional terms and conditions as may be prescribed or approved by the director not inconsistent with the provisions of this chapter.

-Upon the complaint of any interested person or upon the director's own initiative the director may investigate to determine if there has been a violation of the terms of an apprentice agreement made under this chapter.
+Upon the complaint of any interested person or upon the director's own initiative the director may investigate to determine if there has been a violation of the terms of an apprenticeship agreement made under this chapter.
 The director may conduct such proceedings as are necessary for that investigation and determination.
 All such proceedings shall be on a fair and impartial basis and shall be conducted according to rules promulgated under section 178.041.

 The determination of the director shall be filed with the commissioner and written notice shall be served on all parties affected by it.
 Any person aggrieved by any determination or action of the director may appeal to the commissioner.
 If no appeal is filed with the commissioner within ten days of the date of service, the director's determination shall become the order of the commissioner.
-If an appeal is filed, the commissioner shall appoint and convene a hearing board to be composed of three members of the council, one member being a representative of an employer organization, one representative being a member of an employee organization, and one member representing the general public.
+If an appeal is filed, the commissioner shall appoint and convene a hearing board to be composed of three members of the Apprenticeship Board appointed under section 178.02, one member being a representative of an employer organization, one representative being a member of an employee organization, and one member representing the general public.
 The board shall hold a hearing on the appeal after due notice to the interested parties and shall submit to the commissioner findings of fact and a recommended decision accompanied by a memorandum of the reasons for it.
 Within 30 days after submission, the commissioner may adopt the recommended decision of the board, or disregard the recommended decision of the board and prepare a decision based on the findings of fact and accompanied by a memorandum of reasons for that decision.
 Written notice of the commissioner's determination and order shall be served on all parties affected by it.
 Any person aggrieved or affected by any determination or order of the commissioner may appeal from it to the district court having jurisdiction at any time within 30 days after the date of the order by service of a written notice of appeal on the commissioner.
 Upon service of the notice of appeal, the commissioner shall file with the court administrator of the district court to which the appeal is taken a certified copy of the order appealed from, together with findings of fact on which it is based.
 The person serving a notice of appeal shall, within five days after its service, file it, with proof of service, with the court administrator of the court to which the appeal is taken.
 The district court shall then have jurisdiction over the appeal and it shall be entered in the records of the district court and tried de novo according to the applicable rules.
 Any person aggrieved or affected by any determination, order, or decision of the district court may appeal as in other civil cases.

 The commissioner shall establish the labor education advancement grant program for the purpose of facilitating the participation of minorities and women in apprenticeable trades and occupations.
 The commissioner shall award grants to community-based organizations serving the targeted populations on a competitive request-for-proposal basis.
 Interested organizations shall apply for the grants in a form prescribed by the commissioner.
 As part of the application process, applicants must provide a statement of need for the grant, a description of the targeted population and apprenticeship opportunities, a description of activities to be funded by the grant, evidence supporting the ability to deliver services, information related to coordinating grant activities with other employment and learning programs, identification of matching funds, a budget, and performance objectives.
 Each submitted application shall be evaluated for completeness and effectiveness of the proposed grant activity.